 All documents sent from Zomentum are by default sent via firstname.lastname@example.org.
 Verifying a domain allows you to send documents from an email address belonging to that domain.
-For this, you would be required to update the DNS records of your domain.
+For this, you need to update the DNS records of your domain.
 Once updated, all the documents you send from Zomentum will go via the domain verified email address and will be digitally signed by your domain.
-Simply put, sending documents from Zomentum would be like any other email you send, i.e. no visible difference to the end client.
+Simply put, sending documents from Zomentum would be like any other email you send, i.e., no visible difference to the end client.

 Navigate to Settings -> Email Settings.

 Enter the domain name.